-- risks perceptible with the help of science: e.g. cholera and other infectious diseases, - virtual risks scientists do not know or cannot agree: e.g. BSE/CJD, suspected carcinogens, transgenic plants.
+- directly perceptible risks: e.g. climbing a tree, riding a bicycle, driving a car, - risks perceptible with the help of science: e.g. cholera and other infectious diseases, - virtual risks scientists do not know or cannot agree: e.g. BSE/CJD and suspected carcinogens.